Coedice/codeSmells/_smells/bloaters/largeClass.md

 title: Large Class
 image: largeClass.png
 ---
-Long Methods are methods that span too many lines.
-When a method gets too long, perhaps it is responsible for more tasks than it should be.
+Large Classes are classes that span too many lines.
+When a class gets too long, perhaps it is responsible for more tasks than it should be, or could be further generalised and inherited from.
 ## Example
-    def longMethod(self):
+    class Large:
-        # Do first thing
+        # Class variables
-        &vellip;
+        ⋮

-        # Do second thing
+        def __init__(self):
-        &vellip;
+            ⋮

-        # Do third thing
+        # Methods
-        &vellip;</code>
+        ⋮